jblsmith/loopextractor/README.md

 # loopextractor

-A python scipt for extracting loops from audio files.
+A python script for extracting loops from audio files.

 The script uses non-negative tensor factorization to model a version of the spectrum.